jcrespinesteve/OfflineFennel/README.md

-# OfflineFennel
+# Offline Fennel
-Offline biogeochemical model within the Regional Ocean Modeling System (ROMS).
+An offline biogeochemical model within the Regional Ocean Modeling System (ROMS).

 - fennel.h : Addition of new tracers and their respective equations: phosphate (PO4), river detritus for N and C (RIVER_DON), and new oxygen computation: RW14_OXYGEN_SC.